dotnet/ai-samples/src/getting-started/README.md

 Now that your Azure OpenAI Service is deployed, It's time to select one of our sample to experiment different scenarios:

-- [Hike Summary](01-HikeBenefitsSummary/README.md): Summarize a long to a few words.
+- [Hike Benefits Summary](01-HikeBenefitsSummary/README.md): Summarize a long text to a few words.
 - [Hiker AI](02-HikerAI/README.md): Chat with the AI and get hike recommendation.
 - [Chatting About my Previous Hikes](03-ChattingAboutMyHikes/README.md): Chat with the AI about your previous hikes.
 - [AI and Native .NET](04-AiAndNative/README.md): TBD